sreejukg/Docs/aspnetcore/mvc/controllers/areas.md

 ## Areas with Razor Pages

-Areas with Razor Pages require and *Areas/&lt;area name&gt;/Pages* folder in the root of the app.
+Areas with Razor Pages require an *Areas/&lt;area name&gt;/Pages* folder in the root of the app.
 The following folder structure is used with the [sample download](https://github.com/aspnet/AspNetCore.Docs/tree/master/aspnetcore/mvc/controllers/areas/samples)

 * Project name
   * Areas